Font licensing, simplified.

 Do I need separate font licenses for different uses?

 Yes.
-Even if your brand only uses one typeface (let’s say, Futura Now), the font software needs to be licensed for the different environments where it will be used.
+Even if your brand only uses one typeface (let’s say, Futura Now), the font software must be licensed for the different environments where it will be used.

 02

-Can I use a font with a desktop license on my website?
+Can I use a desktop license on my website?

 No. A typical desktop license allows you to install the font on your computer for use in design programs like InDesign.
-Webfont licenses allow you to embed that font in the code for a website or email.
-So, whereas you might use a desktop license to create a static image (like a .jpeg) you upload to your website, a webfont license facilitates the implementation of the font in the actual code of your website.
+Web font licenses will enable you to embed that font in the code for a website.
+So, whereas you might use a desktop license to create a static image (like a .jpeg) you upload to your website, a web font license facilitates the implementation of the font in the actual code of your website.

 03